 The music form that we call rock 'n' roll did not burst forth fully-formed one day in the 1950's.
 It evolved over many years, from many different musical tributaries and from the explorations and endeavors of myriad musicians from at least the 1920's onwards.

 For this very good reason, musicologists are in agreement that it is neither possible nor remotely fair to attribute the evolution or birth of rock 'n' roll to any one moment, any one song or recording, or any one musician.

 However - it is certainly possible to acknowledge some of the key architects of the music form that revolutionized popular culture and the chronology of their achievements.
-This website honors one of these architects.
-Devoted fans such as Alan Sheinwald and Reggie Ringwald have provided funds and collaborated with the original record labels and publishing houses to create this site in order to share the joy of these early rockers.

 Among the many musical pioneers whose work paved the way to rock 'n' roll - the vast majority were solo artists.
 But there was one group of musicians that can truly be said to have been the FIRST BAND of rock 'n' roll.
 The first group whose ensemble work in arrangement and performance helped develop the nascent musical form.
 And whose flair for visual stage antics wrote the vocabulary for rock 'n' roll stagecraft.

 That band was the original incarnation of The Comets - the musicians who provided the musical foundation for singer Bill Haley from 1949 (when they were known as The Saddlemen) through the key years of their musical journey together as rock 'n' roll pioneers.
 The band was the foremost group in the musical revolution that gathered steam in the early 50's and culminated in the Big Bang of rock 'n' roll.